 This is an image with SI2 clarity, but it’s “Triple Excellent” in terms of Cut, Polish, and Symmetry!

-What about THIS one, where on earth you can find a 1 carat diamond with this price (currently at $3270)?
+What about this one, where on earth can you find a 1-carat diamond with this price (currently at $3,270)?
 Do you see the inclusions on it?
-We can never recommend such a diamond, even if you will get it for almost nothing!
+We would never recommend such a diamond, even if you will get it for almost nothing!

-Hundreds of “Triple Excellent” Diamonds are available for sale on James Allen, take a look here for more options and see yourself the quality you “may” get even with triple excellent diamonds.
+Hundreds of “Triple Excellent” Diamonds are available for sale on James Allen’s, take a look here for more options and see for yourself the quality you “may” get even with triple excellent diamonds.

-Therefore, it’s not technically true to guarantee a great sparkle by confirming these three characteristics, diamond brilliance relies on a lot more factors.
+Therefore, it’s not technically logical or true to guarantee a great sparkle by confirming only these three characteristics; a diamond’s brilliance relies on many more factors.

 Are Triple Excellent Diamonds Worth it?

-To be honest, not all the times, especially when it’s promoted to be Triple Excellent specifically, which tends to cover some other factors that the sales guy doesn’t want to share.
+And to be honest, in many cases when a diamond is promoted to be Triple Excellent specifically, they tends to cover some other factors that the salespeople don’t want to share.

-It’s safe to say that if you want a great diamond, look for one with high grades characteristics, like Cut, Color, Clarity, Polish, Symmetry, and others, but not vice versa.
+It’s worth mentioning though, if you want a great diamond, look for one (Triple XXX) with high grades characteristics, like Color, Clarity, and others, but not vice versa.

-We mean that you can’t judge a diamond if it’s worth it (or a good one in general) if it has A or B or C characteristic only, you need to look at it as a whole.
+What we’re trying to say here is that you can’t judge a diamond’s worth if it has A or B or C characteristics only, you need to look at it as a whole.

-A lot of Triple Excellent diamonds are really great, but that’s just because they match other great factors, and you should NOT count on this only.
+A lot of Triple Excellent diamonds are really great, but that’s just because they match other great factors, that’s why you should NOT count on this only.

 Does GIA Certify Triple Excellent Diamonds?